 It was purely coincidence, but I noticed after I took these pictures that the main accent colors I used are red and green.
 (How appropriate, eh?
 And now Mike will be laughing at me because I said “eh”, lol.)
 But I promise I’m not rushing things or wishing autumn away…no more talk of Christmas around here yet!

-1 soft vegetable (or chicken) flavored bouillon cube*
+- 1 soft vegetable or chicken-flavored bouillon cube (see Note below)

-Taste and season with salt and pepper as desired.
+- Taste and season with salt and black pepper as desired.